 January 2009 saw the opening of the new 45,000-square-foot Frank and Laura Lewis Library at LaGrange College.
-Named for two former librarians, the new library includes individual and group study rooms; a 24-hour study center with a coffee and snack bar; an auditorium; a multi-media classroom; a media lounge with digital cable and Blu-Ray player; student and faculty research carrels; and state-of-the-art audio-visual equipment, including video and audio conferencing, three SMART boards, video-editing equipment and software, camcorders, two Scannx scanners, presentation projectors, document cameras, digital signage, a Skype room, laptops and headphones available for checkout, SMART clickers, and a portable projector.
+Named for two former librarians, the new library includes individual and group study rooms; a 24-hour study center with a coffee and snack bar; an auditorium; a multi-media classroom; a media lounge; student and faculty research carrels; and state-of-the-art audio-visual equipment.
 The Frank and Laura Lewis Library is located at the center of the campus in proximity to the dining hall, dorms and classrooms.